SimonCao1207/Web-Dev-Bench/README.md

 ## 🧪 Evaluation

+### Level 1 test
+- These unit tests, commonly found in most web backend repositories, ensure API correctness and security under various conditions.
+- A test case passes if the last API response has:
+    - Correct Response Codes: Expected status codes (e.g., 200, 404).
+    - Valid Structure and Contents: Proper format (e.g., JSON) with all required fields.
+- Essential Test Scenarios:
+    - Boundary Cases: Missing fields, invalid data (e.g., non-email, null), exceeding limits (e.g., large strings), and unsupported methods.
+    - Authentication: Access without credentials, expired/invalid tokens, or unauthorized roles.

+### Level 2 test

-For level 2 evaluation, we try to simulate multiple users interacting with the website with their own trajectories and interleave those trajectories.
+- For level 2 evaluation, we try to simulate multiple users interacting with the website with their own trajectories and interleave those trajectories.
 We tries to make the final combined trajectory to cover as much cases as possible to validate the functionality and data integrity even when the API call is successful or failure.

-How to build it: We use a while loop to prompt LLMs to generate the final trajectory.
+- How to build it:
+    - We use a while loop to prompt LLMs to generate the final trajectory.
 First, given the instructions, API documentation, and the current trajectory, the LLM is asked to continue develop the trajectory by generating more API calls satisfying our requirements.
-After that, we give the instructions, requirements, the API documentation, and the new combined trajectory, and ask the LLMs to verify if the new combined trajectory pass the requirements.
+    - After that, we give the instructions, requirements, the API documentation, and the new combined trajectory, and ask the LLMs to verify if the new combined trajectory pass the requirements.
 If it does, stop the while loop, otherwise continue.

+- To evaluate, move the `custom_evaluation` directory inside the folder you want to evaluate, then run the following script with a running docker.
+    ```bash
+    python level2_dockertest.py"
+    ```
-To evaluate, move the custom_evaluation directory inside the folder you want to evaluate, then run "python level2_dockertest.py" with a running docker.
-Then, the final result is stored in test_level2_resp.json in the evaluating directory including the number of correct tests with their corresponding responses.
+- Then, the final result is stored in `test_level2_resp.json` in the evaluating directory including the number of correct tests with their corresponding responses.